aloxe/huwindty/src/pages/documentation/images.md

 ## Images in CMS

-This template comes with a [simple CMS](../cms/) that allows you to add, remove and update pages and media.
+This starter comes with a [simple CMS](../cms/) that allows you to add, remove and update pages and media.
 Images in Svetlia CMS can be added in two ways:
  - in a dedicated media folder making all images available in all pages
  - in the folder of the current page where images are not reusable in other pages